-How long does it take to assess documents and issue a USA R1 visa?
+How long does it take to assess documents and issue an R1 visa religious worker visa?

 Obtaining the necessary approvals from USCIS is a time-consuming process.
 It usually takes six months for USCIS to review and process the required document.
-If the religious organization has already been approved, the employer can be notified of the visa result within two weeks by paying a fee of about $ 1,225 as premium processing.
+If the religious organization has already been approved, the employer can be notified of the visa result within two weeks by paying an R1 visa premium processing fee of about $ 1,225 as premium processing.

 The initial validity of this visa is 30 months.
 During this period, the visa holder can live and work in the United States.
 The holder can also renew the visa.
 USCIS will extend the R1 visa for another 30 months.
 At the end of this period, visa holders must either return to their home country or apply for permanent residence.

-Can R1 visa holders receive a Green Card?
+Can you change the R1 visa to a Green card?

 Yes.
-Religious employees can apply for permanent residency in the following ways:
+You can convert a religious worker visa or R1 visa to a Green card.
+Employees can apply for permanent residency in the following ways:

 - Married to an American citizen